 However, these are only some of many ways in which our members’ feedback via this survey is fed into our national and local policies.
 The survey also provides our local Branches with their officers’ views on pay and conditions, which helps when they discuss such matters with their chiefs and local MPs.

-We also present results from the survey at high profile academic conferences, and have published in peer-reviewed policing journals.
+We also present results from the survey at high-profile academic conferences, and have published in peer-reviewed policing journals.
 We believe that this enhances the standing of the PFEW as an organisation that demonstrates rigour and transparency in our data and policy.
 Ultimately, this activity helps demonstrate the credibility of the work and makes it harder to dispute findings – however unpalatable other stakeholders may find them to be.

-PFEW's current survey ran from 28 July to 11 September 2020.
-This year's survey covered our usual cost of living and morale questions and also assess the impact of Covid-19 on officers finances, working conditions and morale.
+PFEW's 2020 survey ran from 28 July to 11 September 2020.
+The survey covered our usual cost of living and morale questions and also assess the impact of Covid-19 on officers finances, working conditions and morale.
 It also gauged views around the proposed 20,000 officer uplift.
 The 2020 survey revealed that, 86% of respondents said they did not feel fairly paid in relation to the stresses and strains of the job, 65% of respondents reported the COVID-19 crisis has had a negative impact on their morale and 76% felt unfairly paid for the risks & responsibilities of their job during the pandemic.

 The 2020 survey revealed that: